 Elite student athletes in Germany (and in Europe general) have to manage demands of school education with high-performance athletic training.
-To reduce the difficulties of balancing those dual careers^{1 2}, the German conference of education introduced a pilot project with the title 'Additives Abitur' at one of the elite sports schools (ESS).
+To reduce the difficulties of balancing those dual careers, the German conference of education introduced a pilot project with the title 'Additives Abitur' at one of the elite sports schools (ESS).
 The student athletes at this ESS got the opportunity to expand their time at school to obtain a university entrance qualification.
-Moreover, they can split the final examinations into smaller parts and pass it prematurely to complete a gradual additive examination ('Additives Abitur'; AA).
+Moreover, they can split the final examinations into smaller parts and pass it prematurely to complete a gradual additive examination ('Additives Abitur').
 However, there are no empirical findings on this new pilot project.
 A research project funded by the Federal Institute of Sport Science and the Ministry of Education in the state of Brandenburg will evaluate the effects of this specific institutional solution.

-2. Support Offers at Elite Sports Schools (ESS)
+2. Supporting offers at Elite Sports Schools (ESS)

-At ESS a multitude of offers to support dual careers are brought to action parallel.
-It unites the desire to provide more freedom for especially talented and successful athletes in upper secondary levels to achieve a career in high-performance sports, without lessening their chances of a high-quality educational attainment.
+At ESS different support offers for dual careers are brought to action.
+These schools combine the desire to provide more freedom for sport talented and successful athletes in upper secondary levels to achieve a career in high-performance sports, without lessening their chances of a high-quality educational attainment.
 The specific aims of the individual offers are partly very different.
 Normally the individual supporting offers intertwine conceptually, build on one another or complement one another.
-An example for this is the school experiment "Additives Abitur" which is carried out since 2011 at the sports school in Potsdam.
-This experiment contains the possibility to extend the school time in the upper secondary level and to expand the opportunity to divide the exams on several school years
+An example for this is the school experiment 'Additives Abitur' which has been carried out since 2011 at the ESS in Potsdam.
+This experiment contains the possibility to extend the school time in the upper secondary level and to expand the opportunity to divide the exams on several school years.